 Those with a sweet tooth might prefer custard-like canaries, which are made with rice flour, dairy, and egg yolks for festive occasions.
 They're found as far east as Puebla and seemingly always enjoyed with a warm beverage like hot chocolate.

 And for the leftovers there's casserole.
-Extra uchepos will get layered in a baking dish, covered with chilies, cheese, and crème fraîche, and then baked.
+Extra uchepos will get layered in a baking dish, covered with chiles, cheese, and crème fraîche, and then baked.
 Remember when I said this food was hearty?
 It's also really good.

 Birthplace of Carnitas